Argentina Secures Deal On impossible Debt - UrduPoint

 Argentina had offered a deal that represented 53.5 cents on the Dollar -- a significant improvement on its original starting position of 39 cents -- but the creditor groups were holding out for 56.5 cents on the dollar.

-The two sides found agreement at just over 54 cents on the dollar, an official source told AFP.
+The two sides found agreement at just over 54 cents, an official source told AFP.

 The deal "allays fears of another debilitating legal scrap, akin to what followed the country's 2001 default," Nikhil Sanghani of analysts Capital Economics said.